Sihoo Doro S300 Office Chair Review: The Aeron Killer?

 Expert Tip.

-That said, ergonomic rebels who like to sit cross-legged may struggle to be comfortable, as the bucket’s sides will press into their thighs.
+That said, if you’re an ergonomic rebel who likes to sit cross-legged, you will struggle to be comfortable, as the bucket’s sides will dig into your thighs.

 The depth of the seat pan is adjustable, and with the pan fully forward, there’s no gap between it and the backrest.